on2k23nm/on2k23nm.github.io/_posts/2025-06-03-SOLID-Design-Single-Responsibility-Principle.markdown

 ---
 layout: post
-title: "🎯 Single Responsibility Principle Explained | SOLID Design Principles"
+title: "Single Responsibility Principle (SRP) in C++ – Examples & Design Benefits"
+seo_h1: Master SRP in C++ - Write Maintainable Code with One Clear Responsibility
 date: 2025-06-03 00:29:01 +0530
 categories: software-design
-# hero_image: /assets/images/ocp_hero.jpg # Or whatever your image path is
-# thumbnail: /assets/images/ocp_thumbnail.jpg # For smaller previews/cards
 description: Understand the Single Responsibility Principle (SRP) in SOLID design Principles.
 Learn how focusing on one responsibility per class leads to more robust and maintainable code.
 ---

-# 🌟 Introduction: The Foundation of Good Design
+## 🌟 Introduction: The Foundation of Good Design

 Welcome to the inaugural part of our comprehensive series on SOLID design principles—a cornerstone for building maintainable, scalable, and robust software systems.
 SOLID is an acronym representing five fundamental principles of object-oriented programming:
 * **S**ingle Responsibility